ASFHyP3/geospatial-ai-tutorials/severe-weather/SatChipDataModule_README.md

 * HLS: Harmonized Landsat Sentinel-2 data sourced from [LP DAAC's Data Archive](https://www.earthdata.nasa.gov/data/projects/hls)
 * S1RTC: Sentinel-1 Radiometric Terrain Corrected (RTC) data created using [ASF's HyP3 on-demand platform](https://hyp3-docs.asf.alaska.edu/guides/rtc_product_guide/)

-SatChip prepares data labels and satellite images into 264x264 image arrays that follow the TerraMind extension of the MajorTom specification.
-These files are saved them as `zarr.zip` files and can be loaded in Python with `satchip.utils.load_chip()`.
+SatChip prepares data labels and satellite images into 264x264 image arrays that follow the TerraMind extension of the MajorTom specification and are saved as `zarr.zip` files.
 [Here](generating_chip_data.md) is a tutorial on generating your own chip data.

 Below is an example of metadata associated with the Sentinel-1 RTC chip `swathID_638_swathDate_2020-06-04`:
 ```